Praqma/Praqmatic-Automated-Changelog/README.md

 ### Jira template extras

-Several fields are added when a task is matched for a jira issue if you have a configured issuel link like so: `https://your.first.server.com/rest/api/latest/issue/#{task_id}?fields=issuetype` you get a json response that looks something like this:
+Several fields are added when a task is matched for a jira issue if you have a configured issue link like so: `https://your.first.server.com/rest/api/latest/issue/#{task_id}?fields=issuetype` you get a json response that looks something like this:

 	{
 		"expand":"renderedFields,names,schema,transitions,operations,editmeta,changelog,versionedRepresentations",